Civil Process – Civil & Criminal Court Documentation

-Each of these papers, numbering several thousands annually, needs to be formally recorded as they are served to the defendants and appropriate records of these transactions maintained.
+Each of these papers, numbering several thousand annually, needs to be formally recorded as they are served to the defendants and appropriate records of these transactions maintained.

-If you received a notice that a Sheriff's Deputy was at your home and made an attempt to serve, please click on "Civil Process Contact Numbers" to find that deputy's name to contact.
+If you received a notice that a Sheriff’s Deputy was at your home and made an attempt to serve, please view the Writs page to find that deputy’s name to contact.

 - e Files